Find Your Perfect School

-All Ph.D. programs have dissertation requirements due to the emphasis on new research.
-The dissertation process includes drafting and defending the dissertation prospectus, conducting the research, and writing the dissertation.
+All Ph.D. or doctoral programs have dissertation requirements due to the emphasis on new research.
 The final stage is the oral defense before a committee or panel.

-Second, the professional doctorate is also known as the terminal doctorate or the applied doctorate because of its emphasis on applying knowledge.
-Said application must be within real-world scenarios and contexts wherein practical solutions or effective practices are created in response to complex issues.
+Professional doctoral programs are also known as the terminal doctorate or the applied doctorate offering practical solutions or effective practices in response to complex issues.

 Students who pursue professional doctorate programs typically include those who want to:

 - Establish teaching authority or credibility

 - Meet the professional requirements for executive-level jobs in the corporate world

 - Doctor of Business Administration (D.B.A.)

 - Doctor of Professional Studies – Instructional Design Leadership

 - Doctor of Social Work (D.S.W.)

 Unlike Ph.D. programs, professional doctorate programs may or may not have a dissertation requirement.
 Each is a online doctoral degree that isn’t academia-focused post-graduate or doctoral programs but are instead programs that encourage doctoral students to tackle real-world issues.